flyingSpagetiMonstr/PRNG/readme.md

 # PRNG

-NIST SP 800-22
+Evaluated under NIST SP 800-22 test suit.

+For how it works, see /misc/explain.md

 currently two versions:
+- on branch "master"
-- generating by bit: bit
+  - current version, generating by byte
+  - test results of NIST test suit are stored in /reports
+- on branch "bit"
-- generating by byte: master
+  - legacy version, generating by bit, and the uniformity is not so good

 compiling with:
 ```